superfly/docs/flyctl/cmd/flyctl_platform_vm-sizes.md

-View a list of VM sizes which can be used with the `flyctl scale vm` command
+View a list of VM sizes which can be used with the FLYCTL SCALE VM command

 ## Usage
 ~~~
 flyctl platform vm-sizes [flags]
 ~~~